LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 -A INPUT -m state --state NEW -m tcp -p tcp -s 10.1.0.0/16 --dport 35000 -j ACCEPT -A INPUT -m state --state NEW -m tcp -p tcp -s 10.1.0.0/16 --dport 35001 -j ACCEPT
 ```
-  - In addition clients, may want to access the port for the WebUI (4040 by default)
+  - In addition, clients may want to access the port for the WebUI (4040 by default)
     - configure with `spark.ui.port`

 ---